Nightwish: 2006–2009: Arrival of Anette Olzon and Dark Passion Play

-On this album, male vocalist Marko Hietala had more freedom in the use of his voice: he sings back up in the songs "Cadence of Her Last Breath" and "Sahara", lead vocals in the songs "The Islander", "Master Passion Greed" and "While Your Lips Are Still Red" and chorus in the songs "Bye Bye Beautiful" and "7 Days to the Wolves".
-He also sings one part in "The Poet and the Pendulum", besides singing back up in the chorus.
+On this album, male vocalist Marko Hietala had more freedom in the use of his voice: he sings backup on the songs "Cadence of Her Last Breath" and "Sahara", lead vocals on the songs "The Islander", "Master Passion Greed" and "While Your Lips Are Still Red" and chorus on the songs "Bye Bye Beautiful" and "7 Days to the Wolves".
+He also sings one part in "The Poet and the Pendulum", besides singing backup in the chorus.
 Before the band found the new singer and the album was recorded, Marko sang on all the demo versions.
 Holopainen also sang on the demo versions of "Bye Bye Beautiful" and "Master Passion Greed" but these songs have never been released.

-On September 22, 2007, the band hosted a secret concert at Rock Café in Tallinn, Estonia, disguising itself as a Nightwish cover band called "Nachtwasser".
-Their first official concert with Olzon was in Tel Aviv, Israel, on October 6, 2007.
+On 22 September 2007, the band hosted a secret concert at Rock Café in Tallinn, Estonia, disguising itself as a Nightwish cover band called Nachtwasser.
+Their first official concert with Olzon was in Tel Aviv, Israel, on 6 October 2007.
 The Dark Passion Play tour thus started, visiting the United States, Canada, most of Europe, Asia, and Australia.

 The third single of the album was "Erämaan viimeinen", a previously unreleased vocal version of the instrumental "Last of the Wilds".
-It was released in Finland only on December 5, 2007.
+It was released in Finland only on 5 December 2007.
 On this song, Jonsu of the Finnish pop and rock band Indica performs the Finnish vocals.
-"Bye Bye Beautiful", the fourth single, was released on February 15, 2008, and concerns the 2005 dismissal of Turunen, as does one other song on the album (Master Passion Greed).
+"Bye Bye Beautiful", the fourth single, was released on 15 February 2008, and concerns the 2005 dismissal of Turunen, as does one other song on the album ("Master Passion Greed").
 The single includes yet another bonus track, "Escapist", which is also included on the Japanese version of Dark Passion Play.
 Within a week after the release, the fifth single was announced to be "The Islander".
 It was released over a month after the release of its music video, shot in late 2007 in Rovaniemi in Finnish Lapland.

-The Dark Passion Play tour turned out to be Nightwish's longest tour yet, lasting from late 2007 to September 2009 when it ended with a concert in Hartwall Arena – the band's second concert there – with the band Apocalyptica.
+The Dark Passion Play tour turned out to be Nightwish's longest tour yet, lasting from late 2007 to September 2009, when it ended with a concert in Hartwall Arena – the band's second concert there – with the band Apocalyptica.

-On March 6, 2009, Nightwish released a new live EP/DVD entitled Made in Hong Kong (And in Various Other Places).
-The eight live tracks were recorded during the "Dark Passion Play World Tour" in 2007–2008, and the album also includes one b-side from the "Bye Bye Beautiful" single, one b-side from the "Amaranth" single, a previously unreleased demo version of "Cadence of Her Last Breath", and a bonus-DVD with three music videos as well as a 37-minute documentary called Back in the Day is Now.
+On 6 March 2009, Nightwish released a new live EP/DVD entitled Made in Hong Kong (And in Various Other Places).
+The eight live tracks were recorded during the "Dark Passion Play World Tour" in 2007–2008, and the album also includes one B-side from the "Bye Bye Beautiful" single, one B-side from the "Amaranth" single, a previously unreleased demo version of "Cadence of Her Last Breath", and a bonus DVD with three music videos as well as a 37-minute documentary called Back in the Day is Now.